ravis-nrel/ravis/server/README.md

 When deploying RAVIS to production it is important to consider the performance of the application with respect to both the number of users you wish to support and the size of the data you wish to visualize.
 The API service requires a deployment stack with enough resources to accommodate the peak anticipated number of concurrent requests to load the static web assets as well as API calls to fetch site and forecast data.

 In addition it may be convenient to run a background process on this instance to fetch, format, and store up to date forecast data.
 Serving the static web assets is trivial unless supporting many thousands of users.
 The performance considerations for the API endpoints and any forecast daemons are contingent upon the number of sites supported, and the forecast data itself.
 How often the forecasts will be updated, how large the forecast data is, and how much processing is required to manipulate the data into a format that RAVIS can consume are all aspects of this performance consideration.

+## Docker
+This application can very effectively be made into a Docker image.
+For a more comprehensive understanding please read the [Docker section](https://github.com/ravis-nrel/ravis#docker) of the main README.

+`docker build -t ravis-server .`